Death and resurrection in Paul

 Certificate in Christian Studies:

-In-depth option in subject area 3, Church history
+In-depth option in subject area 2, New Testament

 To book please contact the NCCL Administration Team, NCCL@cathedral.org.uk, 01603 218443.
-PLEASE NOTE Cheques should be made payable to NORWICH CATHEDRAL
+PLEASE NOTE Cheques should be made payable to NORWICH CATHEDRAL.
+Booking closes at 2pm on Thursday 3 April.

 Whilst we strive to accommodate everyone this is not always physically possible, so we reserve the right to turn away those who have not booked in advance.
 If we are able to accommodate those who have not booked in advance, we reserve the right to make an additional charge, over the basic course fee.